 I earned my Ph.D. in Bioinformatics from Peking University in the Li Lab, where I built computational tools for studying phase separation and protein degradation.

-I was born in Zhucheng, China, and I enjoy basketball, photography, and skiing.
+I was born in Zhucheng, China, my Chinese name is 侯超.
+I like basketball, photography, and skiing.

 Columbia University